This recipe was originally published December 6, 2018. Updated November 29, 2020.

 Line two baking sheets with parchment paper and preheat your oven to 350 degrees.

-In a small bowl, combine the 4 Tbsp sugar and 2 tsp cinnamon for the topping.
+In a small bowl, combine the 4 tablespoon sugar and 2 teaspoon cinnamon for the topping.

 Bake for about 12 minutes in the preheated oven.
 Remove and cool on the baking sheet for 1 minute before moving to a cooling rack.